gerdesi/LenovoIdeapad330s-14ikb-Hackintosh/README.md

 ### Feel free to help a broke student out at the bottom of the page. :)

+## IMPORTANT: Please read the information about MacOS Updates at the bottom of the page!

 #### Read this guide in...
 [English](README.md) | [Deutsch](README-DE.md)